Mónica Ponce de León: Harvard University Graduate School of Design

+Taubman College of Architecture and Urban Planning

-Ponce de León served as Dean the A. Alfred Taubman College of Architecture and Urban Planning at the University of Michigan from 2008 until 2015.
+Ponce de León served as Dean the Taubman College of Architecture and Urban Planning at the University of Michigan from 2008 until 2015.
 At Michigan she developed new educational models that emphasized experimentation.
-She opened the Liberty Annex, a think tank for faculty creative practices; paired with two competitive grant programs,"Research Through Making" and "Research on the City."
-At Michigan she also developed the largest robotic fabrication facility in any school of architecture in the United States.
+She opened the Liberty Annex, a think tank for faculty creative practices, paired with two competitive grant programs, "Research Through Making" and "Research on the City."
+At Michigan, she also developed the largest robotic fabrication facility in any school of architecture in the United States.
 Available to both students and faculty for learning, teaching and research, this model has become the standard for other schools of architecture in the country.
-At Michigan, Ponce de Leon with Associate Dean Milton Curry, also inaugurated a ground breaking architecture preparatory program for high school students in Detroit.
+At Michigan, Ponce de Leon with Associate Dean Milton Curry, also inaugurated an architecture preparatory program for high school students in Detroit.
 In collaboration with several high schools in Detroit, the program offers design studio instruction high school credit in math and the visual arts.
 By December 2016 close to 200 students had graduated from the program.

-After the disbanding of Office dA in 2010, Monica Ponce de León established her own practice, MPdL Studio with offices in New York, Boston and Ann Arbor.
+After the disbanding of Office dA in 2010, Monica Ponce de León established her own practice, MPdL Studio with offices in New York City, Boston, and Ann Arbor.

+Princeton University School of Architecture

-In 2015, Ponce de León announced her departure from Michigan to become the new Dean of Princeton University's School of Architecture.
+In 2015, Ponce de León announced her departure from Michigan to become the new Dean of the Princeton University School of Architecture.

 In 2016, Ponce de León served as co-curator, alongside Log editor Cynthia Davidson, of the exhibition at the United States Pavilion for the 15th International Biennale of Architecture in Venice, Italy.
-The exhibition, entitled "The Architectural Imagination" and to be organized and hosted by Taubman College, will engage specific sites in the city of Detroit, Michigan and feature projects from 12 teams of architects from across the United States.
+The exhibition, entitled "The Architectural Imagination" and to be organized and hosted by Taubman College, will engage specific sites in Detroit, and feature projects from 12 teams of architects from across the United States.